mlund/faunus/docs/_docs/moves.md

 of replicas, _n_, exactly matches the number of processes.
 Each replica prefixes input and output files with `mpi0.`, `mpi1.`, etc. and only exchange between neighboring processes is performed.
-The move is currently limited to systems with constant number of particles, $N$, and is performed exactly every `nstep` Monte Carlo cycle.
+The move is is performed exactly every `nstep` Monte Carlo cycle.
 By default, particle positions (`xyz`), charge (`q`), and atom id (`i`) are exchanged between replicas and can be controlled with `format`.

+Support for fluctuating number of particles, i.e. grand canonical moves is currently untested and should be considered experimental.

 ## Volume Move